electricbookworks/ebw-training/multiformat-editing/text/02-connecting-humans-and-machines.md

 - One master version of all content.
 - Any number of design stylesheets for different formats and contexts.

+**One master version of content** is especially important, because we *never* want to be maintaining the same content in more than one place.
+Imagine if, every time you made a reprint correction, you had to make it to the paperback, the large-print edition, the ebook, your website and your app?
+You'd be doing far more menial work than necessary, and very soon those versions could get out of sync.

-What does this mean for day-to-day editing?
+What does separating content and design mean for day-to-day editing?
 Here are some examples:

 1. **Be on the lookout for subtle mixing up of content and design.** For instance, referring to the colours in a graph is risky: what if that graph appears in a black-and-white book?
 What if a reader is using a high-contrast display that changes colours?
 2. **Avoid using design features for semantic purposes.** For instance, in a textbook don't write 'learn the words in bold', because in some viewports those words might appear italic, or pink, or highlighted instead.
 Rather say 'learn the words emphasised *like this*', and tag the phrase in the same way you'd tag a word to learn.